civic-fv/romp/tests/README.md

 ### [`dpnew.m`](./dpnew.m)

+This is a classsic implmentation of synchronization issues in concurrent systems using  Dining Philosophers example.
 #### About the Bug

+Deadlock Invariant checks if all the philosophers picking up their left forks and  waiting for their right forks.
+All philosophers are waiting for the adjacent philosopher to release their right fork.
+However, the adjacent philosopher  cannot release their right fork until the philosopher next to them acquires their left fork.
+It creates a cycle of all philosophers waiting for the adjacent philosopher to release their fork, causing a deadlock.
 #### Build & Run _(with recommended settings)_
 ```bash
 make dpnew                                    # build the model checkers